starknet-edu/starknetbook/src/ch02-05-testnet-deployment.md

 >
 > #### 🟩 Solution:
 >
 > It means you probably just created a new wallet and it has **not been deployed yet**.
 To accomplish this you have to fund your wallet with tokens and **transfer tokens** to a **different** wallet address.
-Detailed intructons can be found in the [Get Seplia Tokens](./ch02-05-01-start-with-sepolia.md) section.
+For goerli tokens you can check this [faucet](https://faucet.goerli.starknet.io/).
+For Sepolia tokens detailed intructons can be found in the [Get Sepolia Tokens](./ch02-05-01-start-with-sepolia.md) section.
 >
 > **Still doesn't work?**
 >
-> Check if your wallet's testnet network isn't yet set with Sepolia, that means you have to after deploying your wallet testnet, use instead the soon to be deprecated Goerli network:
+> Check if your wallet's testnet network isn't yet set with Goerli or Sepolia, try again with your blast rpc url.
 >
 > ```bash
-> starknet account fetch ... --rpc https://starknet-goerli.infura.io/v3/<API_KEY>
+> starknet account fetch ... --rpc https://starknet-testnet.public.blastapi.io/rpc/
 > ```
 >
 > ⚠️ And if you use Goerli, make sure you use it in subsequent commands as well.